villar10/qualtrics-tlx-w-performance/README.md

    - Drag each handle to the middle of its slider.
 It should snap to the middle grid line.
    - Toggle “Grid lines” OFF.
 You don’t want them there for the actual survey.
 Whatever position you leave each handle in will be its custom start position.
 Assuming you didn’t move them after positioning them in the middle of the slider, they should stay in the middle.
 4. Don’t Add labels or Show value.
-5. Add the Question text.
-   - You can use “Please use the sliders to answer each question below”, but this isn’t official or validated -- edit it as you see fit.
-6. Add the Statement text.
-   - Mental Demand: How mentally demanding was the task?
+5. Add the Question text for the first NASA-TLX item, Mental Demand: How mentally demanding was the task?.
-   - Physical Demand: How physically demanding was the task?
-   - Temporal Demand: How hurried or rushed was the pace of the task?
-   - Performance: How successful were you in accomplishing what you were asked to do?
-   - Effort: How hard did you have to work to accomplish your level of performance?
-   - Frustration: How insecure, discouraged, irritated, stressed, and annoyed were you?

 At this point, your complete survey question should look like this: